StuartMacKay/cookiecutter-django-library/README.rst

 * Initializes git and connects it to a remote repository.
 * Sign commits, tags and uploads by default so you don't forget.
 * Easily run tests for all supported environments using `tox`_.
+* Publish documentation to ReadTheDocs.io.
+* Use Travis CI for continuous integration.
+* Generate project files for PyCharm.

 Quick start
 -----------